Spot the Difference (Clue – the artificial tree is on the left)

 If you are not swayed by this weight of evidence and are still planning your shopping trip to B+Q for a plastic monstrosity, then all I can suggest is that you try us first.
 Take a stroll with your mulled wine.
 See, touch and smell the trees.
 If you come away from that and you’re still not converted then, frankly, you’re beyond help.

 I will make one concession though; artificial trees do win on price.
-If a realistic ‘fake’ costs around £150, and you manage to get 6 years use out of it, that’s £25/year.
-A freshly cut Nordmann fir, bought from us, will set you back about just short of £40/year.
-So, yes, you could save around 15 quid each Christmas but would you be able to sleep at night?
+If a realistic ‘fake’ costs around £200, and you get 5 years use out of it, that’s £40/year.
+A freshly cut Nordmann fir, bought from us, will set you back about just short of £50/year.
+So, yes, you could save around 10 quid each Christmas but would you be able to sleep at night?
 I mean, we’ve all seen Blue Planet, haven’t we?